sharetribe/flex-docs/src/docs/howto-search/change-search-filters-in-ftw/index.md

 schema can be done by the
 [Flex CLI](/introduction/getting-started-with-flex-cli/).

+<plan tier="extend" feature="Access to Sharetribe CLI"></plan> Once a
-Once a public data attribute is added to the listings and the data attribute is indexed, the listing searches can be filtered by that attribute by adding a query parameter that consists of a preceding "pub\_" and the attribute name, so for the _capacity_ attribute the parameter would be "pub_capacity".
+public data attribute is added to the listings and the data attribute is indexed, the listing searches can be filtered by that attribute by adding a query parameter that consists of a preceding "pub\_" and the attribute name, so for the _capacity_ attribute the parameter would be "pub_capacity".
 You might have guessed that "pub\_" refers to **public data**.
 Similarly, "meta\_" would refer to **metadata**, which is another type of extended data.

 Further reading on public data can be found in the [listing extended data concepts article](/concepts/listing-extended-data/)